mgamio/blog/_posts/2020-06-15-solid-principles-the-definitive-guide.markdown

 In conclusion, once you identify classes that have too many responsibilities, use this refactoring technique to create smaller classes with single responsibilities and focused only on one business actor.

-Similarly, you can read my Post about [Graphs]({% post_url 2020-10-27-clean-code %}), where you can see how two Classes are designed with unique responsibilities to solve a problem.
+Similarly, you can read my Post about [Graphs]({% post_url 2020-06-01-graphs-depth-first-search %}){:target="_blank"}, where you can see how two Classes are designed with unique responsibilities to solve a problem.